 Building a Quality Team

 When it comes to launch team members joining your team, it isn’t about the numbers.
 It is the quality of the team.
 It is much better to have 40 people who are committed than 200 that just sign up and don’t do anything.
-You want your team to be involved and take action.
+Like Amy Porterfield, you want your launch team to be involved and take action.
 So, how do you build a quality street team fully committed to launching your book to bestseller status?

 Here are four strategies:

 - Reach out to people personally.
 By contacting people you know on a personal basis you can get a solid commitment from that person with a personal email.

 - Create an application form process.
 This creates a barrier to entry.
 The people who are serious players will fill out and commit.
 You can check out an application form template right here.
 In the application process you let the potential member know what is expected and what they will be responsible for.
 The application process creates accountability and exclusive access to the launch team material.

 - Invite people who you have worked with and trust, such as podcasters, bloggers and influencers, to help you with the launch.

 - Create a team of committed reviewers and promoters to set the launch on fire when it takes off.